Car insurance

 writer

 If you’re planning to drive in the UK, it’s essential you have the right insurance.
-Vehicle insurance in the UK is compulsory for drivers and is one of a number of insurance policies you should take out in the UK.
+Vehicle insurance is compulsory for drivers on the island and is one of a number of insurance policies you should take out when living in the UK.

 To help you out, this guide explains everything you need to know, including information on the following: